 In general, genetics that drive outward appearance don’t vary that much that you would see such variation in two specimens of the same species within the same hole.
 I’m not a biologist, but I think that one is common sense.
 From what I’ve read, there doesn’t seem to be a lot of gene flow between the stocked trout and the wild trout.
 I hope it stays that way.

 As I mentioned, the beavers have been hard at work on this stream.
 I have a love/hate relationship with these things.
-On one hand, they’re building unicorn homes.
-On the other, they’re rarely fishable.
-Especially with a fly rod.
-I think they can also contribute to increased water temperatures downstream.
+On one hand, they build incredible habitat.
+On the other, they’re rarely fishable, especially with a fly rod. and depending on elevation and gradient, the ponds can warm the water.
 Regardless, they’re present on this stream, and that could be good or bad.
 I still have a lot to explore on this stream.
 There’s not a lot of access, or access that allows one to reach it’s extreme ends.

 The information below is an update to PA-1B;